How to Mail Merge from Shared Mailbox (Microsoft 365).

 - Add-MailboxPermission -Identity sales@example.com -User helen@example.com -AccessRights FullAccess -AutoMapping $false

-4. After running the above command you should receive a similar screen bellow:
+4. After running the above command, you should receive a similar screen below:

-5. Disconnect from Exchange Online and continue to next step.
+5. Disconnect from Exchange Online and continue to the next step.

 Step 2.
-Add Shared Mailbox's Email Account as a New Account in Outlook.
+Add the Shared Mailbox Email Account as a New Account in Outlook

 1. Restart Outlook on the user's computer and verify that the Shared Mailbox is no longer automatically mapped (does not appear) in the Outlook folder pane.